frankshearar/Home/NuGet-Sign-Command.md

 -Force - Switch to indicate if the current signature should be overwritten.
 By default the command will fail if the package already has a signature.

--OutputDirectory - Directory where the signed package should be saved.
-By default the original package is overwritten by the signed package.
 ```

 ### Details about options